-My active research interests are in scientific teaching methods and improving science education in undergraduate courses.
+My pedagogy research interests are in scientific teaching methods and improving science education in undergraduate courses.
 I am currently collaborating on a study of student perceptions of creative projects.
 In a previous collaboration, I was part of a team that described various methods of teaching computational courses and developed suggestions for educators based on published literature and our own classroom experiences.

 My research background in biology is in phylogeography and ecology of amphibians in the US Gulf Coastal Plain, including studies of biogeography, population genetics, systematics, seasonality, and conservation to better understand the patterns and processes of the evolution of biodiversity in the southeastern US.

 My dissertation research used the southern red-back salamander Plethodon serratus as a model for investigating the processes driving "multi-disjunct" amphibian species ranges in the Southeast.
 This region is home to at least 30 vertebrate species with geographic ranges consisting of >3 isolated regions, including 18 amphibians.
 I used genetic data and natural history collection and environmental data (through ecological niche modeling and palaeodistribution modeling) to describe patterns of genetic variation within P. serratus and test hypotheses about biogeographic history.

 Salamander genomes can be up to 40 times the size of the human genome!
 Large genomes pose unique challenges for methods of generating large genetic data sets with next-generation sequencing (NGS).
 I tested the effectiveness of standard NGS protocols for generating a large multilocus phylogenetic data set for P. serratus to further clarify the population relationships within this species.